8 Best AP United States History Prep Books (2022)

-AP US History addresses all the events, people, processes, developments that happened in 1491 to the present.
+AP US History addresses all the events, people, processes, developments that happened in 1492 to 2022.
 Therefore, the exam can be a bit challenging given the number of details and events you need to remember.

 Having the right prep book comes in handy when you’re about to take the AP US History exam.

 In this detailed review, we list some of the best AP United States History prep books that will help you get that high score in your exam.

 - Best AP United States History Prep Books

 - 1. Princeton Review AP U.S. History Premium Prep, 2022

 - 2. Cracking the AP US History Exam

 - 3. AP U.S. Government & Politics Prep Plus 2021 & 2022

 - 5. 5 Steps to a 5: AP U.S. History 2022